 Routine monitoring frequency for toxicity varies widely among the numerous dischargers located throughout the state.
 These inconsistencies harbor the potential to undermine the aquatic life beneficial uses of receiving waters and may offer economic advantages to those dischargers that are seldom or never required to conduct toxicity tests.
 In addition to establishing a consistent regulatory framework, a routine schedule of toxicity tests would help maintain the biological integrity of receiving waters by acting as a backstop against the additive and synergistic effects of known and unknown pollutants.

 There are inconsistencies in how Regional Water Boards address monitoring frequency.
-Even though the North Coast, Los Angeles, Central Valley, Lahontan, Colorado River, and San Diego Regional Water Boards have similar language in their Basin plans, the language provides dischargers with self-monitoring programs with Regional Water Board oversight.
+Even though the North Coast, Los Angeles, Central Valley, Lahontan, Colorado River, and San Diego Regional Water Boards have similar language in their basin plans, the language provides dischargers with self-monitoring programs with Regional Water Board oversight.
 Such language is not very prescriptive and allows for inconsistencies in the monitoring frequency between the regions and the dischargers.

 Options